OpenWIS/openwis/OpenWIS-Project-Charter-v4.0.md

 ## Deliverables

-A new identity and access management solution for Openwis (possibly Keycloak https://www.keycloak.org/).
+1/ A new identity and access management solution for Openwis (possibly Keycloak https://www.keycloak.org/).
-Documentations (installation, user, configuration) Scripts to migrate actual users/groups database to the new identity servers
+2/ Documentations (installation, user, configuration) 3/ Scripts to migrate actual users/groups database to the new identity servers

 ## Sponsor and funding source

 Meteo-France and NOAA will lead the project.
+A certain portion of funding from the middleware upgrade could be apply to this effort.

 ## Milestones & Schedule